Padron – Santiago de Compostela

 25.6km

-Wow, what do you say after 25 days walking through two different countries?
+Wow, what do you say after walking through two different countries for 25 days?

-The day has arrived … our final day of hiking the Portuguese Camino and the day we will see the Santiago Cathedral once again – almost one year after we finished our first Camino, the Camino Frances.
+And so the day finally arrived.
+Our last day of walking the Portuguese Camino and the day we will see the Santiago Cathedral again – almost a year after completing our first Camino, the Camino Frances.

-In contrast of yesterday’s sadness about our Camino that was coming to an end, we now had a feeling of anticipation about our last stage … we knew this day had to come and we were ready to embrace the full experience!
+In contrast to yesterday’s feeling of sadness about our Camino coming to an end, we now experienced a sense of anticipation.
+We knew this day had to come sometime and we were ready to embrace the full experience today!

 Quiet streets in Padron:

-As we walked through the streets of Padron, we saw several pilgrims walking towards Santiago … everyone with their own reasons as to why they have done the Camino, but with one goal in sight – to get to the cathedral in Santiago – that is the one silver thread that binds us pilgrims together 😊.
+As we walked through the streets of Padron, we saw several pilgrims walking towards Santiago.
+Each of these pilgrims has their own reasons for doing the Camino, but most have only one goal at this stage – to get to the Cathedral in Santiago.
+I think this is the one silver thread that binds us together as pilgrims.

 Back on the country lanes:

-After walking next to the main road for some time, we turned left to join, once again, quiet country lanes.
-From here we passed a couple of hamlets, walking passed the locals’ houses where they were quietly busy with their everyday life.
+After walking along the main road for some time, we turned left to rejoin the quiet country lanes.
+We walked past a few hamlets, and also passed the local residents’ houses where they were quietly going about their everyday activities.

-We are now seeing pilgrims constantly – probably the most since we started our Portuguese Camino – but that is to be expected … it’s the last stretch that leads us into Santiago de Compostela!
+We’ve seen pilgrims regularly now – probably the most since we started our Portuguese Camino – but that’s to be expected as it’s the last stretch to Santiago de Compostela!

 Hard to believe … only 16.8km to Santiago

-In Picarana we saw a café next to the main road and we could smell the wonderful aroma of the Spanish coffee … enough reason to stop for a while 😀.
+In Picarana we saw a café along the main road and we could smell the delicious aroma of the Spanish coffee.
+That was reason enough to stop for a while.

-After passing all the cafés and albergues through Picarana on a one kilometer stretch, we turned left again passing the ancient Pazo do Faramello.
+After walking past all the cafés and albergues through Picarana on a stretch of one kilometer, we turned left again past the ancient Pazo do Faramello.

 One of the oldest wayside crosses: